SOFTWARE ENGINEERING - 2022/3

 Module code: COM1028

 This module will provide an introduction to the principles of software engineering.
 This will include an overview of the systems development lifecycle, agile methods and common approaches employed to develop software.
 This will include aspects on requirements specification, design, implementation and testing.
-Particular attention will be paid to the design of software, with the introduction of best practice guidelines, such as design patterns.
 Throughout the module, software engineering methods will be put into practice, and Java programming skills will be consolidated.

 Number of Credits: 15